 Simply put, call center training is any course, seminar, video, coaching session, or other activity that teaches the skills and behavior required for success in a call center.

 Most people think of training as a one-time event or program, but that’s just the tip of the iceberg.
 Yes, training agents to use the phones and customer management systems is important, but agents must also learn and practice ‘soft-skills’ like empathy and active listening every day.
+These skills are key to delivering excellent customer experience.

 Contact center training in the most successful contact centers is an ongoing process — for every employee from the top down.
 Training topics may include things like: